johnrhtay/nomogram_cvd/README.md

 Cholesterol: Yes/No
 Diabetes Mellitus: Yes/No
 Hypertension Treatment: Yes/No
-Periodontitis Classification: None, Stage III, Stage IV, Edentulous
+Periodontitis Classification: Other, Stage III, Stage IV, Edentulous

 ## Features